PERFORMING ARTS HANDBOOK

 Work is never an excused absence.
 The calendar should be printed and given to employers well in advance of when employers create their schedules.

 Students who exceed the number of allowed absences (2 per month, other than illness) or have unexcused absences may be sidelined for performances, forfeit recognition awards, receive lower grades, and/or be excluded from participating in other SEHS Performing Arts activities.
-A student who discontinues their participation in any SEHS Performing Arts activity during its season may be excluded from participating in all other SEHS Performing Arts activities for the period of one year.
+A student who discontinues their participation in any SEHS Performing Arts activity during its season may be excluded from participating in all other SEHS performing arts activities for the period of one year.
+If a student does drop from a performing arts organization before it's culmination, they must have a conversation with the director before returning to or beginning any SEHS Performing Arts activity to explain the reason for dropping and their level of future commitment to the program.

 SUMMER ATTENDANCE: To encourage participation in the variety of life enriching activities available during the summer, upon consultation with the appropriate director and/or advisor the 2 per month limit may be waived for summer rehearsals.
 Email notification is, however, still required.